gatsbywpthemes/gatsby-wp-themes/examples/ginger/README.md

 `(default: 'page')`

 Prefix for paginated content.

+What is the url structure of any paginated content on your WordPress website?
+By default, WordPress uses `page` as the prefix, that means it preceeds page numbers by the `page` keyword (`page/2`, `page/3`, ...).
-You should not modify it unless you changed this on your WordPress site.
+You should skip this setting, unless your changed the pagination url format on your WordPress site.

 ---

 **addComments** (optional)
 `(type: Boolean, default: true)`

-Whether comments funcionality should be activated, this is a global setting that will affect all posts.
-If `true`, the comments will be displayed for posts that have comments status set to "Allow Comments".
+Whether WordPress comments funcionality should be activated.

+If left `true`, the comments will be displayed for posts that have comments status set to "Allow Comments".
-> Please note that we only support two levels of comments nesting.
+Commenting on your Gatsby site work similarily to commenting on your WordPress site.
+The main difference is that **we only support two levels of comments nesting.** Under the hood, comments are fetched from WordPress and updated on WordPress (and refetched if necessary) with Apollo Client.
+Consequently, some of your WordPress Discussion settings applies to your Gatsby comments, in particular: email notifications, moderation and blocking rules.

 ---